anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 #### $\onea$-message: proposing a value

-Proposer proposes a next value by sending a $1a$-message to the acceptors.
+Proposer proposes a next value by sending a $\onea$-message to the acceptors.
 The message carries a _unique_ ballot value, containing the proposed value to agree on and the round timestamp (round number).
 We assume that the set of all possible ballot values is linearly ordered.